-community recovery People with vulnerabilities in disasters TOOLKIT In response to Recommendation 3 in the 2014-15 IGEM Review of People with cyclone and storm-tide sheltering vulnerabilities arrangements102, the Department of Communities, Disability Services People with in disasters and Seniors developed the People vulnerabilities with vulnerabilities in disasters in disasters A framework for an effective framework and accompanying local response A framework for an effective local respons toolkit.
-The framework supports - AUGUST 2016 -a consistent approach for local place-based planning addressing the specific needs of people with vulnerabilities.
-Both of these planning resources are publicly available on the Queensland Government 'Supporting people with vulnerabilities in disasters' webpage: www.qld.gov.au/community/disasters-emergencies/supporting-people-with-vulnerabilities
+In response to Recommendation 3 in the 2014-15 IGEM Review of cyclone and storm-tide sheltering arrangements , the Department of Communities, Disability Services and Seniors developed the People with vulnerabilities in disasters framework and accompanying toolkit.
+People with vulnerabilities in disasters A framework for an effective local response TOOLKIT Provide the second se The framework supports a consistent approach for local place-based planning addressing the specific needs of people with yulnerabilities.
+AUGUST 2016